OPIS Seminar

 The Changing Dynamics of Steel Markets: Green Steel

-Dr. James Stevenson, Research Lead, McCloskey by OPIS
+Dr. James Stevenson, Head of Research in Coal, Metals and Mining at McCloskey by OPIS

 The Middle East finds itself at the forefront of Green Steel development.
 Renewable generation – particularly solar – is growing rapidly in the region, and is a cornerstone of the expectation that the Middle East will become a green hydrogen production hub.
 With this resource, and access to either local or imported iron ore, the Middle East has the potential to grow to be a major player in the Green Steel supply chain – either as a producer of green DRI/HBI, or potentially taking the additional step of growing as a Green steel producer.
 Investments are coming rapidly – not only from local entities, but also from steelmakers around the world.
 But will global hydrogen and green steel markets take off to support such an industry?
 Or will the cost of green steel and logistical challenges around hydrogen slow the decarbonization of the steel sector?